hameed-student/soft-engg-project-jan-2025-se-Jan-39/README.md

 python admin.py
 python app.py

+step 6: run celery and redis
+start wsl or any Linux based terminal run the following commands redis-server
+In a fresh new wsl terminal run celery -A app.celery worker --beat --loglevel=info

-Step 6: Access the Application
+Step 7: Access the Application
 Open your web browser and go to http://localhost:5000 to access the application. alternatively you can access via localhost:5173 after running npm run dev inside frontend directory